This document describes how to rotate a root key. If your root key becomes

 kubectl

-command configured to access the org admin cluster.
+command configured to access the Management API server.
 To do this, get a kubeconfig file using the gdcloud command-line interface (CLI).The KMS Rotation Job Admin role.
 To get the permissions that you need to rotate keys, ask your Organization IAM Admin to grant you the KMS Rotation Job Admin (

 kms-rotationjob-admin